d3x41/documentation-dev/md/faq/faq.md

 Even if you have downloaded Kaisen Linux 1.3 and installed the system, and ISOS 1.4 has just been released, you don't have to completely reinstall the system, using the kaisen-update command will suffice to change from revision 1.3 to 1.4 by updating the packages.

 ---
-## Why are all additional services disabled by default ?
+## Why are all additional services disabled by default?

 ### Explanation
 We call additional services, services installed by software provided in Kaisen Linux.
 The reason is simple.
 It is about optimizing the performance and resources used by the system.